amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 moment garbage, at the next stuff that made a claim on me.
 Is trash stuff whose power to move, speak, or make a difference has become dormant or dead?
 (As so it is buried in the landfill or cast adrift onto the Chesapeake?)
-Trash, garbage, litter, dirt, debris, filth, refuse, detritus, rubbish, junk: materi- alities without their thing-power.
+Trash, garbage, litter, dirt, debris, filth, refuse, detritus, rubbish, junk: materialities without their thing-power.
 A “materialistic” way of life—insofar as it requires buying ever-increasing numbers of products purchased in ever- shorter cycles—thus displays an anti-materiality bias.
 In other words, the sheer volume of products, and the necessity of junking them to make room